 No special tools or expertise is required – both fitting and maintenance can easily be carried out by any competent person possessing basic plumbing skills.

-Apart from the annual replacement of the Combiphos crystals, Combimate requires no other maintenance.
+Apart from the annual replacement of the Combiphos spheres, Combimate requires no other maintenance.

 Replacing the Combiphos is an easy job – press two buttons and the Combimate cover is removed and, thanks to integral shut-off valves, the water supply is automatically isolated.